 It’s not just about proper nutrition, it’s about knowing what to eat before a workout and what to eat after your workout.
 And timing is key.

 We’ll talk about the importance of nutrition timing and help you figure out what to eat before and after Lagree.
-This is the secret behind achieving optimal results both during and after your workout.
+This is the secret behind achieving optimal results both during and after exercising.

 What You Should Eat Before a Lagree Class